PCC streetcar: Unique need in Washington, D.C.

-The PCCs built for Washington, D.C. were among the more unusual examples due to the installation of overhead wires being prohibited within the city limits, necessitating the use of conduit plows that collected current using a plow lowered into a slot between the rails contacting positive and negative rails under the street.
-A pit was located at the boundary line of the city limits, over which cars would stop to have their power collection changed from the trolley pole to the conduit plow and vice versa.
+The PCCs built for Washington, D.C. were among the more unusual examples due to the installation of overhead wires being prohibited within the city limits, necessitating the use of conduit plows that collected current using a "plow" similar to that of a San Francisco cable car lowered into a slot between the rails and once there contacting positive and negative rails under the street.
+A pit was located at the boundary line of the D.C city limits over which cars would stop to have their power collection changed from the trolley pole to the conduit plow and vice versa.